-- 6. Download from the gLite web site the latest version of the gLite I/O server installation script glite-io-client_installer.sh.
-It is recommended to download the script in a clean directory - 7.
-Make the script executable (chmod u+x glite-io-client_installer.sh) and execute it or execute it with sh glite-io-client_installer.sh - 8.
+- 2. Method 2: Download from the gLite web site the latest version of the the gLite I/O Client installation script glite-io-server_installer.sh.
+Make the file executable (chmod u+x glite-io-client_installer.sh) and execute it - 3.
 Run the script as root.
 All the required RPMS are downloaded from the gLite software repository in the directory glite-io-server next to the installation script and the installation procedure is started.
 If some RPM is already installed, it is upgraded if necessary.
-Check the screen output for errors or warnings. - 9.
+Check the screen output for errors or warnings. - 4.
 If the installation is performed successfully, the following components are installed: